-The set of real numbers that are normal to some base is complete at the fourth level of the Borel Hierachy on subsets of real numbers.
+The set of real numbers that are normal to some base is Σ_4^0 -complete in the effective Borel Hierachy on subsets of real numbers.

 The proof shows that the discrepancy functions (speed of convergence to normality) on multiplicatively independent bases are pairwise independent.